Ludwig Ferdinand Huber: Reception and legacy

 While Huber was well-known in literary circles in his time, he was mostly forgotten after his death.
 As a dramatist, he had no lasting importance.
 Nevertheless, Das heimliche Gericht inspired several novels and plays on the topic of vehmic courts.
 Huber is most well known for his friendship with Schiller, which features in most of the latter's biographies, and for his involvement in the demise of Georg and Therese Forster's marriage.
-The breaking of his engagement with Dora Stock and the subsequent estrangement with Körner and Schiller led to negative portrayal in Schiller's letters and in subsequent scholarship.
+The breaking of his engagement with Dora Stock and the subsequent estrangement with Körner and Schiller led to a negative portrayal in Schiller's letters and in subsequent scholarship.
 Goethe's autobiography Dichtung und Wahrheit mentions both Huber's father and the Stock sisters, but passes by the opportunity to mention Huber.
 Schiller scholars typically portrayed Huber as weak and egoistical, as did several historical novels about Georg Forster.

 In the 1890s, the correspondence of Schiller and Huber was published, and Ludwig Geiger edited Huber's comments on the Xenien of Goethe and Schiller.
 Geiger later wrote a biography of Therese Huber, which included content on Ludwig Ferdinand Huber.
 Both as translator and as supportive journalist, Huber was a crucial agent for the distribution of de Charrière's work in Germany.
-As a friend of de Charrière, Huber was studied by scholars interested in her circle, for example in a monograph by Philippe Godet.
+As a friend of de Charrière, Huber was studied by scholars interested in her circle, for example, in a monograph by Philippe Godet.
 His literary criticism has also received attention, and his 1792 review of Göschen's first edition of Goethe's works in the Allgemeine Literaturzeitung has been influential in the Goethe reception during and after the Romantic era, and his comparison of Goethe to Proteus has been called a leitmotif in the history of his reception.
 The phrase marmorglatt und marmorkalt (as smooth and cold as marble) from Huber's review of Goethe's The Natural Daughter has become proverbial and appears in Georg Büchmann's influential collection of quotes and catchphrases, Geflügelte Worte.